reynoldssecondaryinfotech/PYAG-1.2-input-print-Area-of-right-triangle/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/a/yaxDRnZQ)
-# Exercise 1.1 - Sum of three numbers
+# Exercise 1.2 - Area of Right Triangle

 Write a program that reads the length of the base and the height of a right-angled triangle and prints the area.
 Every number is given on a separate line.